AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

 <br>  &emsp;**for(volatile int i = 0;i < 1000000;i++);**
 <br> **}**

-<br>The circuit diagram is same as above one.
-<br>The truth table for this tutorial is as shown.
+The circuit diagram is same as above one.
+The truth table for this tutorial is as shown.
 |PA7|PA6|PA5|PA4|PA3|PA2|PA1|PA0|
 |---|---|---|---|---|---|---|---|
 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 1 |